Language Translation

 • 2015 Recognized by the Chief Justice of Indiana Loretta H. Rush in the State of the Judiciary Address to the Indiana General Assembly for establishing Veterans Court and promoting the Constitutional promise of reformative justice in Indiana

-• 2015 Elected to the American Law Institute
+• 2015 American Law Institute, elected member

-• 2015 Chairman’s Award, Life Spring Foundation
+• 2015 Chairman’s Award, LifeSprings

 • 2014 Public Service Award, The Center for Women and Families

-• 2009 Earl T. Shinhoster Award
+• 2008 Earl T. Shinhoster Award Indiana NAACP

-• 2006 Woman of Achievement
+• 2006 Woman of Achievement, Business and Professional Women

-Judge Granger is a member of Judicial Organizations
+Judge Granger is a member of judicial organizations

 • American Law Institute